koenrane/KR-new-site/content/import/judgment-day-insights-from-judgment-in-managerial-decision.md

 Reading the Sequences qualitatively levelled me up, and I want to do that again.
 My thought processes are still insufficiently transparent: I need to flag motivated reasoning more often.
 I still fall prey to the planning fallacy (but somewhat less than two years ago).
 I don't [notice my confusion](https://www.readthesequences.com/Noticing-Confusion-Sequence) _nearly_ as often as I should.

 Not noticing confusion often has a cost measured in hours (or more).
 Let me give you an example.
-Last night, I went to speak with Sen. Amy Klobuchar about effective altruism.
+Last night, I went to see Sen. Amy Klobuchar speak.
 It was my understanding that the event would be a meet-and-greet.
 I planned to query her interest in e.g. setting up a granting agency disbursing funds based on scientific evidence of high impact, with the details to be worked out in conjunction with relevant professionals in EA and the government.

 While I was waiting for her to arrive, I noticed that people were writing on paper and handing it to other people.
 I rounded this off as commit-to-caucus cards, which, if I _actually thought_ about it, makes no sense – you keep your commit-to-caucus card.
 They were, in fact, providing written questions, some of which Sen. Klobuchar would later answer.
-If I had just noticed this, I could have written a question and then left, saving myself two hours.
+If I had just noticed this, I could have written a question.

 The list of things I've noticed I failed to notice in the last month is surprisingly long.
 I don't think I'm bad at this in a relative sense – just in an absolute sense.